kandersolar/pvatlas/website/source/chapter/racking-configuration.rst

 Single-axis trackers have a broader production profile due to being able to face more towards the sun in the morning and evening.

+Since sun position varies geographically, and so does the amount of sunlight available at each sun position, the benefits of each racking configuration vary geographically.
+This chapter investigates the question: **how does location affect the performance of various common racking configurations?**

 Methodology
 -----------